klahrich/chiefhustler/content/posts/update-august-2021.md

 I am currently overweight on $BABA.
 The stock price is still in the toilet, but at least it's floating around the $160 levels, like a big turd.
 Could be worse.
 That being said, my risk management is clearly lacking.
 There was no need for me to go big on this one position.
 I believe my cost of opportunity is high.

 I exited $OPFI just before the massive price crash.
 It has now recouped most of the loss.
-At the bottom, just above $6, it was a very nice buying opportunity, had I not spent all my ammo on $BABA!
+At the bottom, just above $6, it was a very nice buying opportunity, which I would have gladly taken advantage of, had I not spent all my ammo on $BABA!

 I sold $PIRS because I had no clue about anything that company is doing.
 Of course, the stock price has risen significantly since.
 I removed it from my watchlist; just not in my wheelhouse.

 Still overweight on $NUR.CN.
 Every month, I get reverse FOMO and postpone selling in case it decides to run up out of the blue (really bad psychological weakness).
-To be fair, the company has made some decent progress recently, just nothing spectacular yet.
-I wouldn't be in this situation to begin with if I just didn't speculate.
+To be fair, the company has made some progress recently, just nothing concrete yet.
+I wouldn't be in this situation to begin with if I didn't speculate.
 I'm hoping the stock will have a strong Q3-Q4 (LOL).

 I've slightly increased my exposure to gold through $MKO.V.
 I like the CEO, and I believe the company will be gushing free cash flow in the near future.
 Maybe one day I'll understand something about mining; until then, I'm bowling with bumpers alongside [@BrownMarubozu](https://twitter.com/BrownMarubozu).

 I've also increased my cash position to about 8%, and I have some cash coming in soon.
 I'm aiming for about ~10%.
 I'll use the cash if I see some incredible opportunities on the Canadian markets, but I'm in no rush.
 I like having a little bit of cash put aside.

-Finally, I spent a lot of time this month thinking about my investing approach.
+Finally, I spent some time this month thinking about my investing approach.
 [Here's]({{<relref "investing-approach.md">}} "My investing approach") what I came up with.
-Hopefully, I can revisit it in a few months and get a good laugh at how noob I was.
+Not super happy with the outcome as it seems forced and regurgitated, but hopefully, I can revisit it in a few months and get a good laugh at how noob I was.